savonet/liquidsoap/doc/content/quick_start.md

 Starting to use Liquidsoap
 --------------------------
 In this tutorial we assume that you have a fully installed Liquidsoap.
-In particular the library `pervasives.liq` and its accompanying scripts should have been installed, otherwise Liquidsoap won't know the operators which have been defined there.
+In particular the library `stdlib.liq` and its accompanying scripts should have been installed, otherwise Liquidsoap won't know the operators which have been defined there.
 If you installed into the default `/usr/local` you will find it inside `/usr/local/lib/liquidsoap/<version>`.

 ### Sources
 A stream is built with Liquidsoap by using or creating sources.
 A source is an annotated audio stream.
 In the following picture we represent a stream which has at least three tracks (one of which starts before the snapshot), and a few metadata packets (notice that they do not necessarily coincide with new tracks).